tomasruizr/sails-cb/README.md

 This adapter was developed and tested with **Couchbase Server CE 4.0.0-4051**

-It should work with the later versions although it's not tested... yet.
+It should work with the later versions and also with the Enterprise Edition, although it's not tested... yet.

-Since the adapter makes an extensive use of `N1QL` It is assumed that it won't work with prior versions. although it's not tested either.
+Since the adapter makes an extensive use of `N1QL` for Selects, Updates and Deletes, It is assumed that it won't work with prior versions or version that do not support N1QL v4~.

 ### Installation